Fruit Names

 Nectarine

-A juicy fruit with a smooth, fuzzy skin and a sweet, yellow or white flesh.
+A juicy stone fruit with smooth, hairless skin and yellow or white flesh.

 Nectarine